gmcusaro/dotfiles/README.md

-# Dotfiles
+# DOTFILES

 My dotfile configuration.

 **Warning:** Don't use this settings unless you know what that entails.
-Use at your own risk!
+Use at your own risk.

 ## What's in here?